AddieDie/AddieX/README.md

 - 👋 Hi, I’m @AddieX
-- 🤍 Here u can see all my projects

 <!---
 AddieX/AddieX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.